 One is a simple checklist that ends with a very brief recommendation.
 This report style often gives the appearance that the evaluator did not spend much time asking you questions in order to arrive at a fair and accurate conclusion about your use of alcohol, use of drugs, or the status of your mental health.

-The second type of assessment report is one that is more detailed and written to demonstrate a personal awareness of your situation.
-The report is clearly written in full sentences (human not software generated) with first-hand knowledge and demonstrates an understanding of the language used in the court environment.
+The second type of assessment report is one that is more detailed and written to demonstrate personal awareness of your situation.
+The report is clearly written in full sentences (human-generated as opposed to software-generated) with first-hand knowledge and demonstrates an understanding of the language used in the court environment.
 When the reader reviews the report and sees a high-quality product, they typically have no concerns about whether the interview was done in person, over the phone, or by video conference (zoom, Facetime, etc.).